BGMwebdev/battleship-game/README.md

 future reference:
 - security, no adding tools to other people if you know their names.
+- Forgot password option.
 - function for endless tool adding possibillity.
 - multiple search results if more people have the same tool.
-- take a tool out of the list
+- take a tool out of the list.